fabogit/arch-install/after-install.md

 `neo4j-community`

-(easier to use the docker image and persist data w/ volumes)
+(its easier to use the docker image and persist data w/ volumes)

 ```
 docker run \